canonical/knative-operators/README.md

 ## Collecting metrics

 Metrics are collected by an OpenTelemetry collector managed by the `knative-operator`, which is then scraped by `prometheus-k8s`.
-Please follow these instructions to enable metrics collection.
+Please follow these instructions to enable metrics collection for `knative-eventing` and `knative-serving`.

 1. Deploy `prometheus-k8s` and relate to `knative-operator`